Play, Inquiry, and Joy

 We support explorations by selecting a range of enticing materials so children, teachers, and parents can exchange ideas.

-The teacher supports explorations by listening to and observing the children, asking open-ended questions in an attempt to determine what deeper themes the children may be investigating.
+Teacher support explorations by listening to and observing the children, asking open-ended questions in an attempt to determine what deeper themes the children may be investigating.

 Inquiries